Sacramento Workers’ Compensation Attorney

 If you’re looking for a workers’ compensation lawyer, it pays to do your homework.
 You need to find someone with experience who understands this complex area of law.
 But you also want an attorney who cares about their clients and makes them feel at ease.
 In the greater Sacramento area, Roy C. Levin is a name you can trust.

-After suffering a workplace injury, one of the first decisions you have to make is whether or not to hire a workers’ compensation attorney.
-Granted, it’s not required to have an attorney represent you during your workers’ compensation claim, but it can certainly make the process much easier.
+After suffering a workplace injury, one of the first decisions you have to make is whether or not to hire a work injury attorney.
+Granted, it’s not required to have an attorney represent you during your claim, but it can certainly make the process much easier.

-Here are some of the reasons you may want to consider hiring an attorney:
+Here are some of the reasons you may want to consider hiring an workers' comp attorney:

-Understanding exactly what you’re entitled to under a workers’ compensation claim can be confusing.
+Understanding exactly what you’re entitled to under a claim can be confusing.
 Here’s an outline of the benefits that are available and when they apply.

 Payments to help you cure or relieve the effects of a workplace injury or illness.
 Compensation may include medical costs, surgical fees, nursing care expenses, medications and - in some cases - physical or occupational therapy (up to 24 visits).